drubinstein/pokerl/content/docs/chapter-1/breakdown/intro.md

 weight = 20
 +++

-# Breaking Down Pokemon
+# Breaking Down Pokémon

 Before going into observations, rewards and the policy, I believe studying the environment is higher priority.
-As I already said multiple times, Pokemon is a complex game with multiple tasks and puzzles that can be accomplished nonlinearly.
+As I already said multiple times, Pokémon is a complex game with multiple tasks and puzzles that can be accomplished nonlinearly.

 Once we have an understanding of the game and all its gotchas, we can engineer observations and rewards to accomplish all tasks.

 To begin, I enumerated the game’s storyline objectives.
 These objectives may be a little more detailed than what you would read in an average walkthrough, but it was important to cover what’s required or risk the agent getting stuck.
-At a high level, beat Pokemon, you must:
+At a high level, beat Pokémon, you must:

 1. Beat the 8 Gym Leaders.
 Gym leaders are a form of video game “boss.”
 2. Acquire items to teach the moves CUT, STRENGTH, and, SURF.
 Field moves are abilities that can be used outside of battle to unlock a new area or make it easier to traverse an existing area.
-3. Acquire Pokemon that can learn the field moves CUT, STRENGTH, and SURF.
+3. Acquire Pokémon that can learn the field moves CUT, STRENGTH, and SURF.
 4. Acquire any items required for field interactions.
 Like field moves, there are items that are required to unlock new areas.
-5. Teach available Pokemon the field moves CUT, STRENGTH, and SURF
+5. Teach available Pokémon the field moves CUT, STRENGTH, and SURF
 6. Use field moves or items for field interactions to remove any game blocking obstacles.
 7. Complete the Team Rocket storyline.
 8. Beat the 6 required rival battles